mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-Here is a key understanding: `login()` returns `Promise` and all `Promise` have a `then` function.

-Thus, indeed, `firstly` returns `Promise` and, indeed, `then` returns `Promise`, but don’t worry too much about these details.
-Learn the *patterns* to start with, then, when you are ready to advance, learn the underlying architecture.
+Here is a key understanding: `login()` returns a `Promise`, and all `Promise`s have a `then` function. `firstly` returns a `Promise`, and `then` returns a `Promise`, too!
+But don’t worry too much about these details.
+Learn the *patterns* to start with.
+Then, when you are ready to advance, learn the underlying architecture.

 ## `when` variants

-`when` is one of PromiseKit’s more useful functions, and thus we offer several variants.
+`when` is one of PromiseKit’s more useful functions, and so we offer several variants.

-* The default `when` and the one you should typically use is `when(fulfilled:)` this variant waits on all its promises, but if any fail, it fails, and thus the chain *rejects*.
-It is important to note that all promises in the when *continue*.
-Promises have *no* control over the tasks they represent, promises are merely a wrapper around tasks.
+* The default `when`, and the one you should typically use, is `when(fulfilled:)`.
+This variant
+waits on all its component promises, but if any fail, `when` fails too, and thus the chain *rejects*.
+It's important to note that all promises in the `when` *continue*.
+Promises have *no* control over
+the tasks they represent.
+Promises are just wrappers around tasks.

-* We provide `when(resolved:)`.
-This variant waits even if one or more of its promises fails, consequently the result of this promise is an array of `Result<T>`, and consequently this variant requires that all its promises have the same generic type.
-See our advanced patterns guide for work arounds for this limitation.
+* `when(resolved:)` waits even if one or more of its component promises fails.
+The value produced
+by this variant of `when` is an array of `Result<T>`.
+Consequently, this variant requires all its
+component promises to have the same generic type.
+See our advanced patterns guide for work-arounds
+for this limitation.

-* We provide `race`, this variant allows you to *race* several promises, whichever finishes first is the result.
-See our advanced patterns guide for typical usage.
+* The `race` variant lets you *race* several promises.
+Whichever finishes first is the result.
+See the
+advanced patterns guide for typical usage.

-## Swift Closure Inference
+## Swift closure inference

-Swift will automatically infer returns and return types for one line closures,
+Swift automatically infers returns and return types for one-line closures.
-thus these are the same:
+The following two forms are the same:

 ```swift
 foo.then {